PlaidWeb/publ-site/content/blog/20191025 no magic links.md

     <link rel="alternate" type="application/atom+xml" title="Atom feed" href="feed" />
 ```

-Sometimes there may be more than one of these `<link>` tags for different styles of feed; for example, it might have both RSS and Atom versions, or there might be a choice between full-content and summary, or a comments feed, or so on.
-Some feed readers will show a list and allow the user to select which feed to use, while others will simply use the first one on the list.
+Sometimes there may be more than one of these `<link>` tags for different styles of feed; for example, it might have both RSS and Atom versions, or there might be a choice between full-content and summary, or a comments feed, and so on.
+Some feed readers will show a list and allow the user to select which feed to use, while others will simply use the first one.

 In the case of a magic link, however, these links are only provided to the person who is logged in.
 An external feed reader won't be logged in, and therefore won't see the magic link.